iamrajkaran/airqual/README.md

 # Getting Started to know the Project in few lines

 This is a single-page application that tells you weather and pollution level of your current location.
-The key feature of the application is to automatically change the background according to current environmental conditions.
+The key feature of the application is that it automatically changes the background according to current environmental conditions.

 Note: Please allow Enable Location from Browser while opening this app to get more precise results of you location.